Skip to Main Content

 • The first gesture you must make is to offer tobacco to the Elder or Knowledge Keeper.

-• Tobacco is the First Medicine, the most sacred to Indigenous Peoples, and is offered to is offered to the Creator, grandmothers, and grandfathers by the Elder if they accept your request.
+• Tobacco is the First Medicine, the most sacred to Indigenous Peoples, and is offered to the Creator, grandmothers, and grandfathers by the Elder if they accept your request.

 • Ceremonial, loose tobacco is best.
 A good place to find some is in an Indigenous specialty store, tobacco shop, or gas station.
 Commercial tobacco or pipe tobacco is also acceptable if traditional tobacco is not available.